dougschallmoser/connectarot/README.md

 2. Run 'bundle install'
 3. Run 'rails db:migrate'
 4. Run 'rails db:seed'
-3. Run 'rails s'
+5. Run 'rails s'
-4. In your browser, goto http://localhost:3000/
+6. In your browser, goto http://localhost:3000/

+Note: In order to login with Github/Facebook, an App Key and App Secret are required.
+It will not work without it.
 ```